We are very lucky in Cumbria to be surrounded by so many beautiful fells. We've put together 5 family fells to tackle, from simple to strenuous.

 Red Screes – Older children only

-Park up in the car park on the shores of Ennerdale, near to Ennerdale Bridge, and follow either lake shore to the top end of the lake (the north shore is easier but slightly longer, the south shore more challenging but shorter.)
-Carry on along the river until you reach the gently rising route up through Ennerdale Fell Plantations - it’s 6 miles to this point and you haven’t even begun climbing yet but the views are utterly breathtaking.
+Park up in the car park on the shores of Ennerdale, known as Bowness Knott Car Park, and follow the lake shore to the top end of the lake.
+Carry on along the river until you reach the gently rising route up through Ennerdale Fell Plantations; it’s 6 miles to this point and you haven’t even begun climbing yet but the views are utterly breathtaking.
 From here continue on a large zig-zag to reach the summit then head back down over White Pike then back along the lake shore to the car.

 We’re not kidding, this is a huge hike, but it offers some of the most spectacular views along the way.
 Plus there are lots of Herdwicks in the valley, which always makes a hike so much happier, don’t ewe think?